About

 2) governance (how laws and policies both foster and reflect normative values of care)

-We also have started from two fundamental premises that have become even more evident since we started:
+We also adopted two fundamental premises that have become even more evident since we started:

 1) that social, cultural, and ecological care are all interdependent and imbricate and

-2) that innovative solutions to the “crisis of care” can be found in many corners the world, particularly those that have been most suspicious of the standard repertoire of solutions
+2) that innovative solutions to the “crisis of care” demand approaches beyond the standard repertoire of solutions

 Timeline